Kingcom/armips/Readme.md

 dcd   value[,...]
 ```

-Inserts the specified sequence of 32-bit words.
+Inserts the specified sequence of words.
+The size of a word is defined by architecture.
 Each parameter can be any expression that evaluates to an integer, a string, or a floating point number.
-If it evaluates to an integer, only the lowest 32 bits are inserted.
+If it evaluates to an integer, only the lowest 32/16 bits are inserted.
 If it evaluates to a string, every character is inserted as a word using ASCII encoding.
 Floats are inserted using an integer representation of the single-precision float's encoding.

-If No$gba semantics are enabled, then `dw` and `.dw` are treated as inserting 16-bit halfwords instead (i.e. equivalent to `.halfword`).
+If No$gba semantics are enabled, then `dw` and `.dw` are treated as inserting 16-bit values instead (i.e. equivalent to `.d16`).

 ### Write doublewords

 ```
 .doubleword value[,...]
+.dword      value[,...]
 .dd         value[,...]
 .dcq        value[,...]
 dd          value[,...]
 dcq         value[,...]
 ```

-Inserts the specified sequence of 64-bit doublewords.
+Inserts the specified sequence of doublewords.
+The size of a doubleword is defined by architecture's word size.
 Each parameter can be any expression that evaluates to an integer, a string, or a floating point number.
 If it evaluates to a string, every character is inserted as a doubleword using ASCII encoding.
 Floats are inserted using an integer representation of the double-precision float's encoding.

-If No$gba semantics are enabled, then `dd` and `.dd` are treated as inserting 32-bit words instead (i.e. equivalent to `.word`).
+If No$gba semantics are enabled, then `dd` and `.dd` are treated as inserting 32-bit values instead (i.e. equivalent to `.d32`).

 ### Write floating point numbers